-Here’s our list of the top things to do in the Perth Hills these holidays.
+Here’s our list of the top things to do in the Hills this school holidays.
 The Perth Hills are home to so many amazing nature experiences, from waterfalls to wildlife to flowers and everything else in between.
 There’s so much to do, you can easily fill a day full of activities.
 Here’s our list of the top things to do these July Holidays.
 During the warmer months please check the fire danger index before heading to the hills and reconsider your plans where there is a Very High Fire Danger or above.
 You can find today's fire index in the in the Perth forecast at www.bom.gov.au.
 Which one of these things to do in the hills this school holidays will you choose?

 The Kanyana Centre is dedicated to wildlife conservation, caring for sick and injured wildlife.
 Discovery tours of the centre are available every Thursday and Sunday from 10am to 12pm.
 On the tour, experience close encounters with native animals, visit the Wildlife Hospital and explore interactive displays in the Discovery Centre.Bookings are essential and can be made via their website. https://www.kanyanawildlife.org.au/